mihirkestur/memory-manager/A1_README_PES1UG19CS272.txt

 4   there is block below and is empty
 5   there is block below and is not empty
 6   there is no block below

+take care of allocated nothing but asked for gold